Maniaxe

-Maniaxe is Ghoul's 2003 follow up to their debut album We Came for the Dead!!!, released by Razorback Records.
+Maniaxe is Ghoul's second album, released in 2003 by Razorback Records.
+It is the follow-up to their debut album, We Came for the Dead!!!.
 As before, the lyrics in this album continue the band's storyline, and introduces Ghoul's new nemesis, "The Ghoul Hunter."
 Maniaxe also introduces a fourth member to Ghoul, "Dissector".

 The last track "What a Wonderful World" is a parody of Louis Armstrong's hit, with the lyrics perverted into an observation of nuclear war.